Ezekiel Elliott Player Prop Bets for NFL Week 18 | Dallas vs. Philadelphia 1/8/2022

 Recent Performances

-- Elliott put together a 16-yard rushing performance in last week's matchup with the Cardinals, carrying the ball nine times.
+- In last week's matchup with the Cardinals, Elliott ran for 16 yards on nine carries.

-- Over his last three outings, Elliott has run for 105 yards on 34 carries (35.0 ypg), with two touchdowns.
+- In his last three games, Elliott has taken 34 carries for 105 yards (35.0 per game) and two touchdowns.

-- He's also caught five passes for 39 yards (13.0 per game) and one touchdown.
+- He also has 39 receiving yards on five catches (13.0 yards per game) and one touchdown. .

 Elliott's Dallas Teammates